 Minimalist living makes us slow down and it frees us from modern age hysteria.
 It allows us to replace the meaningless with things that are worth protecting.
 It actually is a great way to appreciate what we have.

-Ever since the mobile phones entered ous lives in mid 90s, relationships started to experince its impact.
+Ever since mobile phones entered our lives in the mid 90s, relationships started to experience its impact.
 Methods and ways of communication have changed and today, the fact that social media is in every aspect of our lives, we are busier than ever.

 Minimalist approach in our lives allows us to be simple and consistent.
 Spending time in places where you can only be yourself and feel good will take the load off your shoulders.
 Remember, having a minimalist mindset means you choose a very intentional way of living which gives rise to positive changes in almost all aspects of life.
 When you have a minimalist mindset you choose to have experiences rather than things.
 And even with your experiences you start to pursue the same thing: purpose and function, preferably in an elegant form.